For Information - Open Orientation for Individuals Interested in Volunteering

-Open Orientation sessions for anyone interested in the CCHS Adult Volunteer Program are held monthly.
-Check the Calendar or email 2.volunteer@cuhumane.org for the location, date, and time.
-During the orientation you will learn about CCHS and the many ways that volunteers help the organization.
+You must be 18 years of age or older to volunteer.
+During the orientation you will learn about CCHS and some of the many ways that volunteers help the organization.
+After we go over all the different opportunities, we can find a way for you to help that best suits your skills and interests.
 At the end of the meeting, you’ll have an opportunity to speak with CCHS staff members and sign up for your first shelter tour & training session at CCHS.

 Shelter Tour & Training Sessions

-Kennel Assistants
+Cat Kennel Assistants

-Small Animal Socializer
+Small Animal (Critter) Socialization Volunteers

 Fostering